As a seasoned clinician (and a 15

 discussions.
 This 12 CE course is intended to

-elaborate clinical pearls you could take home that I
+elaborate on clinical pearls you could take home that I

 am super-confident you will find applicable in your